U8NWXD/oppia-wiki/Backend-tests.md

     return True
 ```

 Why is this code incorrect?
-Consider the case where `username = ['a', 'b', 'c']`.
-The function will return True even though this "username" isn't even a string!
-Our test cases would be more thorough if we added some non-string inputs:
+Consider the case where `username = ''`.
+The function will return True even though this username is fewer than 1 character long.
+Our tests would be more thorough if we added a test with an empty string:

-* `123`: Invalid
-* `None`: Invalid
+* `''`: Invalid

-These test cases cause the function to throw an exception, which would have reminded us to check that the provided username is a string.

 **Tests should cover the full range of inputs that the code being tested might be given.
 Remember to test error cases where the function is used incorrectly.**